 Alberta Culture Days funding assistance is designed to support Alberta Culture Days activities, events and promotions that engage public participation and inspire future involvement.

-Alberta Culture Days will continue to take place throughout September, making it easier for community organizations to host online or small in person events.
+Alberta Culture Days takes place throughout September, making it easier for community organizations to host online or in-person events.

 Alberta Culture Days celebration sites must: